greg-a/you-bet/README.md

 YouBet is an app that will allow users to propose bets to other users.

-- Requires Next.js, Node.js, and PostgreSQL prior to getting started
+- Node.js, and PostgreSQL prior to getting started
 - `npm install` to install
 - `npm run start` to run